 Plans, Reports & Studies

-City of Medicine Hat Annual Report
+City of Medicine Hat Annual Report 2025

-A review of activities, initiatives and the financial summary for the City of Medicine Hat in 2024.
+A review of activities, initiatives and the financial summary for the City of Medicine Hat in 2025.

 The Extractive Sector Transparency Measures Act (ESTMA) introduces reporting and transparency standards.
 The ESTMA states that the City must report on payments made through the financial year and publish a report within 150 days following.

-Council and administration plans
+Council and Administration Plans

 Development